sridharavvari/gatling-load-tests/README.md

 ../gradlew gatlingRun-simulations.KeyCloakSimulation -Denv=local
 ```

-### Running simulations targeting an environment
+### Running simulations targeting a specific environment

 1. Update the configuration in <i>src/gatling/resources/application.conf</i> for the target environment.
-2. To run the simulations targeting a specific environment change the value of parameter "env".
+2. We can pass "env" parameter for running simulations targeting a specific ennvironment.
-For  example to run the tests against <b>dev</b> environment you can use this command
+For  example to run the tests against <b>dev</b> environment, you can use this command
 ```
 ../gradlew gatlingRun -Denv=dev
 ```